mkangoor/udacisty/capstone-project/README.md

 ### Step 1: Scope the Project and Gather Data

 #### Scope
-The purpose of this project is building an ELT pipeline that extracts Immigration, Demographics & Airport data from S3, stages them in Redshift, and transforms data into a set of dimensional and fact tables for the analytics team in order to run analytical SQL queries in efficient way, and continue finding insights.
+The purpose of this project is to build Star Schema data model that allows final user query data in efficient way by creating fast-readable and easy to understand tables dependencies with its columns.
+In order to achive this, ELT pipeline will be built that extracts Immigration & Airport data from S3, stages them in Redshift, and transforms data into a set of dimensional and fact tables for the analytics team to allow analytical team continue finding interesting insights.
 For table storage and transformation we will be using Redshift Cluster along with Postgres SQL.
 Moreover, all single step is monitoring and organized thanks to Airflow.

 #### Describe and Gather Data
 For the scope of this project data with regards to Immigration, Demographics & Airport was used.
 Additionally, mapping dictionary from `I94_SAS_Labels_Descriptions.SAS` file was applied to Immigration data.
 Below is description of mentioned datasets:
 - **Immigration** - this data comes from the US National Tourism and Trade Office ([link](https://www.trade.gov/national-travel-and-tourism-office))
-- **Airport Codes** - this data contains the list of all airport codes, the attributes are identified in datapackage description.
+- **Airport codes** - this data contains the list of all airport codes, the attributes are identified in datapackage description.
 Some of the columns contain attributes identifying airport locations, other codes (IATA, local if exist) that are relevant to identification of an airport ([link](https://datahub.io/core/airport-codes#data))

 The data downloaded and uploaded into S3 Bucket named `capstone-project-mt` which can be accessible via Launch Cloud Gateway with regards to fifth project (Pipeline).